Two Therapies. One Focus: Your Child

 Opening and closing containers – We work with your child to open or use bottle tops, latches, buttons and zippers.
 This is a fundamental function that will significantly improve the day-to-day actions of your child’s life.

-Another aspect of individual therapy is improving your child’s balance reactions.
-We have a range of exercises designed to test and improve muscles in his or her core and upper body, as well as to coordinate the upper and lower bodies and core as a functioning unit.
-All of these areas combined are part of a cohesive effort.
-Being able to use all the parts of the body in conjunction to complete a task is vital to the overall improvement of your child’s functionality.
+Another aspect of occupational therapy is improving your child’s balance reactions.
+We have a range of activities designed to test and improve muscles in your child’s core and upper body, as well as to coordinate the upper and lower bodies so they all work together.
+Being able to use all the parts of the body in conjunction to complete a task is vital to the overall improvement of your child’s development.

 Group Therapy: Helping Your Child Transition To A “Real Life” Setting

-Group therapy involves the same exercises your child learns in individual therapy, but these are now practiced in a “real life” setting.
-Your child will be challenged to do all of the things they learned in individual therapy, but with many other factors involved.
-With supervision, children practice these new skills independently amongst their peers with the goal of accomplishing them in a more neutral setting.
+Occupational therapy within our group speech-language therapy involves the same activities, but these are now practiced in a “real life” setting.
+Your child will be challenged to do all of the things they learned in an individual space but with many other factors involved.
+With supervision, children practice these new skills independently amongst their peers with the goal of accomplishing them in a more natural setting.

-These sessions consist of applying their skills with other children, sounds, multiple toys, multiple voices, etc. This gives us the opportunity to get your child practicing for real life.
-Group therapy works with your child to apply basic skills to a realistic environment.
+These sessions consist of applying their skills with other children, sounds, multiple toys, multiple voices, etc. This gives your child the opportunity to practice skills that would be typical of a preschool or school setting.